Category: News

 Quotes

-Canada’s Ocean Supercluster Announces $1.1M Uncrewed Surface Vehicle (USV) Enhanced Offshore Fishing Project
+Canada’s Ocean Supercluster Announces $1.1M Marine Human Performance Digital Thread Project

 FOR IMMEDIATE RELEASE

-This project is led by Lunenberg, NS-based ABCO, in partnership with Clearwater Seafoods, also in Lunenberg.
-With a total project value of $1.1 million, Canada’s Ocean Supercluster is investing $459,200, with the balance of funding coming from project partners.
+The project is led by Paradise, NL-based Virtual Marine in partnership with Thales Canada in Quebec City, QC.
+With a total value of $1.1 million, Canada’s Ocean Supercluster will invest $588,000, with the remainder of funding coming from project partners.

 -30-